-And then I started to see something I didn’t like, which was a rather strange community that preaches openness, acceptance, progressive thinking – and yet practices the opposite by adopting a black and white mentality of what is right and what is wrong – and then telling others how wrong they in fact are for having another opinion.
+And then I started to see something I didn’t like, which was a rather strange community that preaches openness, acceptance, progressive thinking – and yet practices the opposite by adopting a black and white mentality of what is right and what is wrong – and then telling others how wrong they, in fact, are for having another opinion.

-Over and over again in private Facebook groups I would I see a seemingly harmless question be derailed into this annoying intuitive eating, anti-diet tailspin of ridiculousness.
+Over and over again in private Facebook groups I would see a seemingly harmless question be derailed into this annoying intuitive eating, anti-diet tailspin of ridiculousness.

 And soon I noticed myself censoring what I was saying – never daring to say the words calorie, fat, weight, weight loss, paleo, whole30, low carb, or god forbid the nastiest four letter word of them all – diet.
 Even if I didn’t feel right or believe that.

 At the same time, about a year ago, my whole world was flipped upside down when I found myself sick for nearly two months, in and out of the hospital, due to an infection that led to me developing pelvic inflammatory disease a c diff colitis.

 A year later, I have been reflecting back on that time in my life and how it has shaped me, my beliefs, and my desire to practice as a dietitian so I can help others who are experiencing the same thing that I did.

 There Should Be Two Different Words for Diet